4coding4/extended-quantum-network/README.md

 ### Using as Python Interpreter
 If you're using **PyCharm**, you can do the following:

+If you are using the pre-built docker image do:
 1. Click on the bottom right where the python interpreter name usually is;
 2. `Add New Interpreter > On Docker...`;
 3. Select your docker server;